Doctor of Philosophy

 The duration data used for estimation in the second paper is obtained from the stock of individuals employed in the informal sector at a given point in time.
 It is known that duration data obtained from a given stock of individuals can fail to observe those with relatively short spells.
 Accounting for this sample bias requires constructing a conditional likelihood function, which in turn requires knowledge of the exact starting times of each spell.
 Unfortunately, it is common in duration data to have coarse measures for starting times, complicating the resolution of sampling bias.
 The third paper investigates several alternatives for overcoming coarseness by imputing interval-censored starting times and performing a Monte Carlo analysis.
 The results indicate that imputed interval midpoints outperform the alternatives.

 Cano Urbina, Javier, "Essays on Informal Labor Markets" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 649.